Davis Concert Hall - University of Alaska Fairbanks

 Keynote: Jim Berner | science director, Alaska Native Tribal Health Consortium

-Many Circumpolar residents life lifestyles close to the environment.
-There are many aspects of this lifestyle that promote health but environmental changes have also increased potential exposure to contaminants that have been associated with enhanced risk of developing cancer, and chronic diseases.
-This session will explore what is known about these disease risks, about current biomonitoring for contaminants, and what we still need to learn about these things.
+Many circumpolar residents live lifestyles close to the environment.
+Many aspects of this lifestyle promote health, but environmental changes have also increased potential exposure to contaminants that have been associated with enhanced risk of developing cancer and chronic diseases.
+This session will explore what is known about these disease risks and current bio-monitoring for contaminants, and what we still need to learn about these things.

 4:45 p.m. — End of presentations